 2. Create Routines & Commitments to Continue to Follow Through.

-We often become inspired during events like this, and we’re often diligent in appreciating our staff and co-workers for a period of time, but then it wears off.
-It’s easy to forget.
-To drift back into the daily grind.
-Other priorities come up, and we stop doing it.
+We often become inspired while reading posts like this one, we become more diligent in appreciating our staff and co-workers for a period of time.
+But then it wears off.
+It’s easy to forget, to drift back into the daily grind.
+Other priorities come up, and we stop recognizing people.

 This is why it’s so important to put simple practices into place to make appreciation a lifestyle rather than a passing trend.
 We need to be intentional about making sure that we follow through, and keep following through, long after Employee Appreciation Day is over.
 Mike Robbins offers several practical methods to make appreciation part of our everyday lifestyle: